phillipstottrop/abicomment-ui/README.md

 # Abicomment-ui
 Hosted on https://abi17.herokuapp.com .
 Want to see it in action?
-I added a visitor account:
+I added a visitor account(However you are restricted to the functionality of a 'normal' user):
  * email: visitor@abi17.de
  * password: 12345678
-However you are restricted to the functionality of a 'normal' user.

 This README outlines the details of collaborating on this Ember application.